 Add a copy to each category page

-You can provide a piece of valuable information at the bottom of your category pages, below your listed products.
-Here’s an example of DSW category page, take a look at the copy at the bottom.
-The copy itself is filled with relevant keywords that people might search for when looking for a variety of different sandals.
+You can provide a piece of valuable information at the bottom of your category pages below your listed products.
+Here’s an example of the DSW category page, take a look at the copy at the bottom.
+The text itself is filled with relevant keywords that people might search for when looking for a variety of different sandals.